 Hey, I’m Jamie Wen.
-I am a Software Engineer and Tech Lead in Melbourne Australia.
-I’ve been in tech for a while, doing different roles, but I’m a hardcore engineer at heart.
-I am a true believer in lifelong learning.
-This website serves as a central hub where I aggregate and organize my information.
+I am a Software Engineer and Tech Lead based in Melbourne, Australia.
+Throughout my career, I’ve held various roles in the tech industry, but at heart, I remain a hardcore engineer.
+I’m a true believer in lifelong learning.
+This website serves as a central hub where I aggregate and organise information that I find valuable.

 To become a senior technical leader, you must build a deep perspective on technology and architecture.